What Causes Rear End Accidents?

 After a rear-end crash, you need someone on your side to help you fight for the money you deserve.
-Having a Corpus Christ car accident lawyer on your side can take some of the burdens off of you after an accident.
+Having a Austin car accident lawyer on your side can take some of the burdens off of you after an accident.
 This will help you fight insurance companies more effectively and ensure that you have the money you need to recover.

 Facts About Rear-end Accidents

 Did you know that the majority of rear-end accidents (81 percent) occur when the vehicle in front is completely stopped?

 Here are more facts you may not know about rear-end accidents.